Visiting the Italian Lakes District

 If you want to see all three Borromean Islands, this hop-on hop-off ticket allows you to travel in style comfortably, at whatever pace you wish.

 Are you planning a trip to Lake Maggiore?
-Let me know any questions in the comments below!
+Don’t forget to read the rest of my travel guides to the Italian Lakes below!

 You Might Also Enjoy: